 Click on each element and set the metrics that showcase your top-level website performance, including traffic, qualitative metrics, soft KPIs, and hard KPIs.

-In this example, we are showcasing the Sessions (traffic), Engaged sessions (qualitative metric), Event count (soft KPIs, i.e. add to carts, checkouts, visits on key pages, etc), and Conversion (hard KPIs, i.e. sale, form completion, etc).
+For example, you can showcase the Sessions (traffic), Engaged sessions (qualitative metric), Event count (soft KPIs, i.e. add to carts, checkouts, visits on key pages, etc), and Conversion (hard KPIs, i.e. sale, form completion, etc).

 Step 3: Apply a "Comparison date range"